 Liz Truss has been declared the new occupant of Number 10, so where will Boris Johnson live now and what will he do next?

 All eyes are on new PM Liz Truss, as the former Foreign Secretary takes up office following a long and heated Tory leadership contest.
-The public are keen to know more about the country's new leader, from her political views such as whether she voted leave or remain (opens in new tab) to her home life and if she has children (opens in new tab).
+The public are keen to know more about the country's new leader, from her political views to her home life and if she has children.

-But her appointment has many wondering what will come of the former PM, who has been largely quiet over the last couple of months.
-Now that Boris Johnson has resigned (opens in new tab), he'll have to vacate his Downing Street flat, leaving many wondering: where will Boris Johnson live now?
+Much like people have been asking where is Rishi Sunak now, her competitor in the Tory leadership race, Liz Truss' appointment has many wondering what will come of the former PM and how much are ex-Prime Ministers paid?
+He'll have to vacate his Downing Street flat, leaving many wondering: where will Boris Johnson live now?

 Where will Boris Johnson live now?